 October 9, 2017, fire broke out near where I live.
 It became multiple fires and spread very quickly due to the fierceness of the winds.

-People died (we don’t know how many yet); more than 3,000 homes and businesses were burnt to the ground; many more people were and have been displaced and evacuated to evacuation centers, to friends and family homes, hotels/motels, anywhere people could find a safe place to bring themselves and their beloved animals.
+People died; more than 7,500 homes and structures were dstroyed; many more people were and have been displaced and evacuated to evacuation centers, to friends and family homes, hotels/motels, anywhere people could find a safe place to bring themselves and their beloved animals.

 Neighbors and strangers knocking on doors to get people out of their homes and safe.

 Smoke filled the air for miles around as the fire raged and burned, carrying small particles of the structures that were burning, making it dangerous to breathe, to be outside or even open windows and doors.